No, Michelle Bachmann Didn’t Pledge To Ban Pornography

 Unless I’ve missed something, that’s all the document says about pornography.

-Taken as a whole, this seems to be calling for a ban on child pornography and porn made using trafficked women.1 It’s a little hard for me to make out, because it’s written in Fundimentalese rather than standard English, but to conclude from this document that Bachmann has pledged to “ban pornography” is more than a bit of a stretch.
+Taken as a whole, this seems to be calling for a ban on child pornography and porn made using trafficked women. ((Considering the huge market out there for pornographic depictions of men, I find it odd that they only call for women and children to be protected.))
+It’s a little hard for me to make out, because it’s written in Fundimentalese rather than standard English, but to conclude from this document that Bachmann has pledged to “ban pornography” is more than a bit of a stretch.

 22 Responses to No, Michelle Bachmann Didn’t Pledge To Ban Pornography